As a professional scrapbook artist, paper crafter, and author, I have taught people how to turn family memories into legacies for 20 years.

 Did you know that you can actually color on your embossed foil back grounds?

-Alcohol markers are your best bet.
+Alcohol markers and inks are your best bet.
 But remember, you need to have a very light hand when coloring these projects.
 Test the markers that you have on a scrap piece of aluminum foil before you give it a try.

 - Stick to just a few colors to highlight.
 Adding too many colors will only add confusion to your piece.